Pfc. Carl Anthony Maggio

 Carl was next sent to the the Port Area of Manila.
 There he worked as a stevedore on Dock #7 loading and unloading ships.
 While on this detail, he developed ulcers in his eye and needed medicine.
 When he went for help, the American doctor treated the ulcers the best he could.
 As it turned out, the doctor was a dentist.

-workers who could not walk and killed those who
+the workers who could not walk and killed those

 In the early summer of 1944, Carl was selected to go to Japan.
 Without notice on July 15th, the POWs were suddenly marched to the Port Area of Manila and boarded onto a ship.
 The number assigned to him as he boarded the ship was either POW 1035 or 1036.
 Besides the POWs, the ship carried Japanese women and children who were being evacuated from the Philippines.
 On July 17, 1944, the Nissyo Maru sailed for Japan.

 On this ship, Carl was reunited with Steve Gados from Company B. According to Carl, a typical meal on the ship was one half cup of brackish water and two thirds of a canteen cup of rice.
 Since the ship was heading north to Japan, the prisoners could feel the change in climate and would huddled together for warmth at night.